What Is Frame Damage On A Car?

 Frame damage (also known as structural damage) is when your vehicle's structural integrity is compromised.
 Here's how you can tell if your car has it.

-If you are scouring the web for information about car frame damage, you have plainly had a tough week.
+If you are scouring the web for information about car frame damage, you have clearly had a challenging week.

-The framework of your vehicle is its foundation, its structural skeleton.
-If it is damaged, it may be perilous to proceed driving.
+The framework of your vehicle is its foundation, its structural backbone.
+If it is damaged, it may be dangerous to proceed driving.

-It typically refers to when a structural component on the frame of a vehicle has been compromised.
+It typically refers to when a structural element on the frame of a vehicle has been compromised.
 Though, it doesn’t always indicate a substantial amount of damage.

-It may just be that there’s a dent or scratch in a vital area that makes it unsafe to drive.
+It may just be that there’s a dent or gouge in a critical area that makes it unsafe to drive.

 Thankfully, in this practical guide, we’ll cover everything you need to know about frame damage.